Kong/kongponents/docs/components/tabs.md

 ### v-model

 By default the `KTabs` will set the first tab in the array as active.
-You can override this by passing in the hash of any other tab to be used with v-model.
+You can override this by passing in the hash of any other tab to be used with `v-model`.

 <KTabs v-model="defaultTab" :tabs="tabs">
   <template v-slot:tab1>